 - Whereas marzipan is a smooth type of "candy dough" used for decorative sweets.

 - Think of those life-like marzipan fruits you see in Italian bakeries.
 That's marzipan.
 If you've ever tried one, you know how sweet they are!

 Can you use marzipan in place of almond paste?

 I wouldn't recommend this because the textures are different, and the level of sweetness is different.
 Marzipan is best for candy-like decorations and almond paste is best for baking.

 Yes, this cake does call for 5 eggs, which may seem excessive.
-But the eggs are what make this cake so light and airy.
+But the eggs are what makes this cake so light and airy.

-You can get away with 4 eggs but I wouldn’t go less than that if you want the same delicate crumb.
-You see here.
+You can get away with 4 eggs but I wouldn't go less than that if you want the same delicate crumb you see below.

 Mix the dry ingredients together and then slowly add them to the cake batter in thirds.
 Mixing in between each addition.

 And once the dry ingredients are combined, you're done!
 How easy was that?